 Brevo (formerly Sendinblue)

-• 300 emails per day on the free plan
+- 300 emails per day on the free plan

-• No subscriber cap — limited by daily send volume instead
+- No subscriber cap, limited by daily send volume instead

-• Marketing automation included on the free tier
+- Marketing automation included on the free tier

-• Cost: $0 for up to roughly 9,000 emails per month
+- Cost: $0 for roughly 9,000 emails per month

-What to skip at this stage: Drip, ActiveCampaign, and HubSpot.
+Skip at this stage: Drip, ActiveCampaign, and HubSpot.
 All three are capable tools.
-For stores under $1M, added complexity costs weeks with no measurable return over the free options above.
+For stores under $1M setting up their first automation, the added complexity costs weeks with no measurable return over the free options above.
+Revisit those platforms at $2M+ revenue, when segmentation depth and advanced flows move the needle.

 What Metrics Should You Track to Measure Email Automation Success?